labscript-suite/labscript-devices/docs/source/devices/spinnaker.rst

 The python wrapper is available via FLIR.
 It must be installed separately and pointed to the correct conda environment during install.

 For GigE cameras, ensure that the network interface card (NIC) on the computer with the BLACS controlling the camera has enabled Jumbo Frames.
-That maximum allowed value (typically 9000) is preferable to avoid dropped frames.
+The maximum allowed value (typically 9000) is preferable to avoid dropped frames.

 Usage
 ~~~~~